The Translator (Aboulela novel): Plot

+The novel takes place both in Khartoum and Aberdeen and was inspired partially by Aboulela's own experience moving between these two cities.
+Aboulela refers to the novel and the main character Sammar as "a Muslim Jane Eyre".

+Reception

-Author J.M.
-Coetzee called the book "a story of love and faith all the more moving for the restraint with which it is written."
+Author J. M. Coetzee called the book "a story of love and faith all the more moving for the restraint with which it is written".

 In reference to the importance of faith in the story, Riffat Yusuf of The Muslim News has called The Translator "The first halal novel written in English".